airtai/fastagency/docs/docs/en/user-guide/ui/fastapi/basics.md

-# FastAPI (Coming Soon)
+# FastAPI

-FastAgency is expanding its capabilities with support for [**FastAPI**](https://fastapi.tiangolo.com/)!
-This upcoming feature will allow developers to build multi-agent applications with a powerful, fully-fledged FastAPI backend, making it even easier to integrate agents into modern web applications.
+FastAgency has expanded its capabilities with support for [**FastAPI**](https://fastapi.tiangolo.com/)!
+This powerful feature allows developers to build multi-agent applications with a fully-fledged FastAPI backend, making it even easier to integrate agents into modern web applications.

 With [**FastAPI**](https://fastapi.tiangolo.com/), you will be able to: